 Collecting evidence on the existing situation is an important step of an emerging Local Transport Plan.
 It allows us to establish where we are, and once we decide where we want to go, it will give us a good idea of how to get there.
 We have collected data and used it to identify key issues that the borough is currently facing or opportunities that are present, as well as any potential issues and opportunities which are likely to arise within the plan period.
-Data was collected from a range of sources including demographics, place types, carbon emissions and travel habits amongst others.
+Data was collected on demographics, place types, carbon emissions and travel habits, amongst others.